apache/servicecomb-website/_posts/2017-08-25-stress-test-on-company-with-jmeter-in-k8s.md

 ## Conclusions

 Stress test on applications can help us find out the potential problems in our services before our services run in production environment.
 It simulates the production environment and validates whether our services meet the specification requirements.
-We can tune our pod deployment settings based on the stress test result to the maximum performance while keeping SLA.
+We can tune our pod deployment settings based on the stress test result to system's maximum throughput while keeping SLA.

 Applications based on microservice architecture become much more flexible not only on design, programming and tests, but also on deployment.
 As it's a cloud-era now, applications on the cloud is charged on demand.
+Services based on microservice architecture make resources scale up and down extremely faster than the traditional Iaas architecture.
 We can choose different specifications of machine and different replicas for different services to meet our business requirements and save a great deal of fee.